Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Methodology

 \subsection{Overview}

-We design \name{}, a multi-prompt adjustment framework for LLM-based human mobility simulation, guided by mobility measures from shared data, as shown in Figure~\ref{fig:overview}.
+We design \name{}, a multi-prompt adjustment framework for LLM-based human mobility simulation, guided by mobility scaling law from shared data, as shown in Figure~\ref{fig:overview}.
 First, we use a simulation model that takes initial prompts as input to generate a set of mobility trajectories.
-Second, we have different types of shared data that can be used to evaluate the quality of the generated trajectories and provide different mobility measures as guidance for the generation process (details in Section~\ref{sec:feedback}).
+Second, different types of shared data provide scaling-law guidance for evaluating and improving the generated trajectories (details in Section~\ref{sec:feedback}).
 Third, in order to leverage the guidance provided by the shared data to identify an optimal set of prompts for improving simulation, we formulate the prompt adjustment process as a Markov Decision Process, where the state represents the current set of prompts for all individuals, and each action corresponds to a coarse-grained prompt adjustment strategy applied to a group of individuals, generated by an LLM.
 We then use Monte Carlo Tree Search to find an optimal set of prompts (details in Section~\ref{sec:mdp} and Section~\ref{sec:optimization}).
 Finally, this optimized set of prompts can be used for human mobility simulation and can also be extended to larger populations based on similar profiles, thus reducing the cost of prompt adjustment (details in Section~\ref{sec:usage}).